Mosquid/mosquid/README.md

 # Welcome to github.com/mosquid

-_I didn’t know that but apparently when you create a GitHub repo with a name matching your handle and `README.md` file in the root, it turns into your GitHub profile page just like this one._
+My name is Dmitry Platonov and I do things with the Code.
+I create software for a living, prototype software for the sake of learning, and mentor for giving back.

-My name is Dmitry Platonov and I am a software engineer (or rather a web developer) with a passion for technological detective challenges.
+Currently, I'm a part of a founding team at [A.Team](https://a.team/).

-I can be applicable in designing complex web applications, consulting on infrastructure, or building MVPs.
-If you are interested in any of these, do not hesitate to get in touch.
+You are welcome here and feel free to get in touch:

-dima.p@oqva.io
+dima@a.team
 https://t.me/mosquid